About Mansfield Weather

 Lake Eildon, a popular tourist attraction in the area, at 49% Level, Spring 2005.

-We use a high quality Davis Vantage Pro 2 weather station with an active aspiration temperature shield.
+We use a high quality Davis Vantage Pro 2 weather station.

-The station is setup in accordance with CWOP recommendations in order to provide the most accurate and precise data possible
+The station is setup in accordance with CWOP recommendations in order to provide the most accurate data possible

 Click here to read the full CWOP Guidelines

 This is our Stevenson Shield holding the temperature sensor and the rain collection bucket ontop.
-The unit is located at the bottom of our hill at 290M ASL.
+The unit is located at the bottom of the hill at 290M ASL.

-Surface temps are normally several degrees lower in Winter and higher in Summer, which is why you might see frost on a car even when the air temp is 2 - 3C Temp Sensors mounted on our near structures normally reflect the temperature of the structure and the effect is worse when they are unshielded.
+Surface temps are normally several degrees lower in Winter and higher in Summer, which is why you might see frost on a car even when the air temp is 2 - 3C Temp Sensors mounted on our near structures are affected by the structure.

 Sometimes morning dew and frost can cause .2mm of rain to register during the morning.
 Sometimes possums climbing the rain gauge can also cause an odd .2mm to register.